Skip to Content

 How to make a denim bow tie 2 ways

 These second denim bows can easily be turned into bow ties by adding the same elastic as the waistband bow.
-They can also be easily made into hair bows by adding a crocodile clip onto the back.
-I also think they would make a lovely decoration for denim handbags or denim pillows or even as gift toppers.
+Adding a crocodile clip onto the back can also easily make them into hair bows.
+They would make a lovely decoration for denim handbags, pillows, or even gift toppers.

-As they are so quick to make, I ended up making a few of these denim bows.
+I made a few of these denim bows as they are so quick to make.
 I used denim scraps from different pairs of jeans to get bows in shades of indigo.

 How to Make Denim Bows